bertrandchenal/tanker/README.md

 ## Roadmap

-Add support for parameter substitution, to prevent code injection
+  - Add support for parameter substitution, to prevent code injection
+  - Add a View.delete method